See the structure your ears already hear

 Works with your files

 Got a library of legacy tabs?
 They just work.
-RiffAtlas runs locally on your machine — your files never leave your computer.
+RiffAtlas runs locally on your machine, and optional AI features use your configured provider rather than uploading your library to a RiffAtlas cloud.

 Frequently Asked Questions